WHAT YOU CAN DO

 JOIN THE BATTLE

 Senators Portman, Blumenthal, McCain, McCaskill, Cornyn, Heitkamp, and others have just filed a Senate amendment to Section 230 (in addition to a bipartisan bill filed by Representative Ann Wagner in the House).
 Google and the tech lobby have launched an all-out offensive, spreading inaccuracies and wild hyperbole.
-Please join us in adding your name to this letter, and support CDA amendment by easily contacting your Senators through this online form.
+Several groups responded with this letter.
+Please join us by contacting your Senator/Representative to support amending Section 230 here: online form.

 SIGN a CHANGE.ORG PETITION

 Nacole and Dr. Oz have launched a Change.org petition, asking the tech community to step forward and support the children who have been fighting for justice.
-The tech community, particularly Google, has been funding groups who are actively involved in Backpage’s legal defense.
+The tech community, particularly Google, has been, for years, funding groups who are actively involved in Backpage’s legal defense.
 Please sign this petition and circulate among your networks.

 CONTACT MEMBERS OF CONGRESS

-Another piece of bipartisan legislation was recently introduced in the House of Representatives by Ann Wagner (R-Missouri).
-Please write to your Representatives and Senators to make them aware of the 1st Circuit ruling in the Doe v.
-Backpage case.
-Consider this template: “Dear Member of Congress; Children are advertised for commercial sex on Backpage, which, according to a Senate Report, is the market leader for sex ads.
+If you’d prefer to write a paper letter, consider this template: “Dear Member of Congress; Children are advertised for commercial sex on Backpage, which, according to a Senate Report, is the market leader for sex ads.
 The National Center for Missing & Exploited Children reports that 73% of all its cases of online child-sex trafficking have occurred on Backpage.
 Several of these child victims have filed lawsuits against Backpage seeking to determine the extent of Backpage’s liability for this harm.
 However, most of these cases have been dismissed under Section 230 of the Communications Decency Act, which protects websites from third party content.
 However, in Doe v.
 Backpage, the 1st Circuit Court of Appeals recently ruled that even if Backpage had engaged in criminal activity by participating in and profiting from child-sex trafficking, Section 230 still required the case to be dismissed.
 The judges in the case specifically said that the children needed a legislative remedy.
 Meaning that Section 230 needs to be reviewed and amended to make it clear that judges can not dismiss lawsuits where the publisher is alleged to have engaged in criminal conduct.
 We do not understand how it can be legal in the United States to host advertisements of children for sale.
 Please support the Stop Enabling Sex Traffickers Act of 2017.”

 Consider tweeting support of the current House members who have joined Ann Wagner: Representatives Joyce Beatty (D-OH), Ed Royce (R-CA), Yvette Clarke (D-NY), Chris Smith (R-NJ), Carolyn Maloney (D-NY), Ted Poe (R-TX), Adam Kinzinger (R-IL), Martha Roby (R-AL), and Lynn Jenkins (R-KS).